 While at the Student Leadership “Experience” you will be participating in indoor and outdoor activities, both on land and on water.
 You will be assigned to a mentor group made up of your peers who will be representing areas all across Saskatchewan and Canada.
 Working with each group will be two mentors – individuals who are working in, and highly regarded within the fields of physical education, health, sport and other related sectors.
 You will find yourself pushing your physical limitations and questioning your assumptions in a safe, supportive, and empowering atmosphere.

 It is important to note that late September can mean unpredictable temperatures and weather in Saskatchewan.
 Please keep this in mind when packing and try to prepare for multiple weather situations.
-Most activities will be taking place outside - bring warm clothing and rain gear.
-Accommodations are heated, but the evenings can still be quite cool.
-Bedding and toiletries are not provided.
-In addition, the camp we are staying at is quite large with uneven terrain, so make sure you have appropriate footwear to get around and comfortably participate in our active sessions.
+Most activities will likely be taking place outside - bring warm clothing and rain gear.
 More information regarding the specifics of what to pack will be shared with participants at a later date.